symfony/symfony-docs/components/var_dumper/introduction.rst

 .. code-block:: php

     $var = new \ErrorException(
-        "For some objects, properties have special values that are best represented as constants, like `severity` below.
-Hovering displays the value (`2`).", 0,
+        "For some objects, properties have special values\n" ."that are best represented as constants, like\n" ."`severity` below.
+Hovering displays the value (`2`).\n", 0,
         E_WARNING
     );